 Risks and dangers in New Zealand

-Risks and dangers New ZealandThis page contains tourist information and tips concerning natural dangers, road safety, earthquake risk, volcanoes, crime, offences, health, insurance and emergencies, etc.
+Risks and dangers New ZealandThis page contains tourist information and tips concerning natural dangers like earthquakes or volcanic eruptions, road safety, crime and offences, health, insurance and emergencies, etc.

 There are certain risks which are relevant for travellers and good to know about (there’s always the danger that you might want to emigrate to New Zealand after your holiday...).